 Very good questions, with very good answers, but I’ll tell you all about that in another article.

 While building my first business, I learned and mastered a lot of skills.
 Copywriting.
 Tech.
 Website building.
 Design.
 Strategy.
 I also got certified as a coach and an online business manager.

-After some soul searching about what I wanted to do next, branding & web design was what called to me.
-It felt right to use my creativity, business sense, and strategic mind to help entrepreneurs and small business owners build powerful, freedom-creating brands like I had.
+After some soul-searching about what I wanted to do next, branding & web design was what called to me.
+It felt right to use my creativity, business sense, and strategic mind to help entrepreneurs and small business owners build powerful, freedom-creating brands as I had.

 I jumped in feet first, expecting the best because of my past success.

 And what I ended up with was something I hadn’t expected – a big ol’ struggle.
 This whole services thing was a completely different ballgame.

 I’m not saying I made every mistake in the book.
 I did plenty of things right from the get-go.
 I am in branding after all, so I purposefully built a unique brand that attracted a particular type of client that I wanted to work with.

 Because of this, I didn’t start out at bargain basement freelancer prices or charging hourly.
 I came out of the gate charging mid-range package prices, in line with what I was seeing other established branding & web design agencies charging.

 But what took me off guard was just how time-consuming it would be to deliver my services, especially because I care so much and want to give the best results I possibly can for my clients.
 That shit takes time.